laegsgaardTroels/laegsgaardtroels.github.io/_posts/2019-02-27-gradient-descent.md

 image: "/assets/images/2019-02-27-gradient-descent/descent_path.png"
 ---

-The gradient descent algorithm and its variants is one of the most widely used optimization algorithms in machine learning today<!--more-->.
+The gradient descent algorithm and its variants are some of the most widely used optimization algorithms in machine learning today<!--more-->.
 In this post a super simple example of gradient descent will be implemented.

 ```python